mhsabbagh/green-recorder/README.md

 Please, consider supporting us on Patreon if you like the software.
 More features and new versions would be released with each goal we achieve there: https://www.patreon.com/greenproject

+### Localization

+Green Recorder supports localization.
+If you want to translate the program into your language, fork the repository on GitHub and create a new file under "po" folder with your language ISO code (like fr.po, de.po, cs.po..).
+And translate the strings from there.

+Alternatively, you can open the green-recorder.pot file using programs like PoEdit and start translating.

 ## Download

 ### Ubuntu 16.04/16.10/17.04/17.10 or Linux Mint 18/18.1